-French street artist know as Invader has returned to Los Angeles.
-Invader is know for his rogue tile art that is hidden in plain sight in large, urban cities.
-His pieces are based on the old school video game, Space Invaders.
+Invader hits Los Angeles Art District as the French street artist known as Invader has returned.
+Invader is known for his rogue tile art that is hidden in plain sight in large, urban cities.
+His pieces are based on the old-school video game, Space Invaders.
 There are approximately 200 pieces of his art in Los Angeles.
 Over the Influence Gallery in Los Angeles is currently hosting an exhibition, Invader, “Into the White Cube.”

-The show runs through December 23, 2018 and it is free to the public.
+The show runs through December 23, 2018, and is free to the public.
 Invader has reproductions of his pixelated art hanging on the walls along with photos of his art in cities across the world.
-In addition to the art there is a continuous video that was playing about how Invader sent a “space invader” to space in Florida in 2012.
+In addition to the art, there is a continuous video that was playing about how Invader sent a “space invader” to space in Florida in 2012.
 FYI: It was a success.
 I took pictures of my favorites like the invader with the avocado and I Love L.A.
-There is a store front next door that sells kitschy and very expensive knickknacks.
+There is a storefront next door that sells kitschy and very expensive knickknacks.

 Invader also has his own app that you can download from the Apple Store.
 It is called Flash Invaders.
-Basically, you take a picture of an invader that you find in the wild and if it is one that has been authenticated you receive points as if you were playing the video game.
-The app has a leader board and you can see other people’s pictures and what city that they found the invader in.
-It is along the same vein as Pokemon GO.
-I am pretty bummed that I did not know about this app when I was in Paris, because we saw lots of Invaders while we were walking around there.
+Basically, you take a picture of an invader that you find in the wild, and if it is one that has been authenticated you receive points as if you were playing the video game.
+The app has a leader board and you can see other people’s pictures and what city they found the invader in.
+It is in the same vein as Pokemon GO.
+I am pretty bummed that I did not know about this app when I was in Paris because we saw lots of Invaders while we were walking around there.

 The Best Ramen in Town at Daikokuya Little Toyko